 In grades 7-12, our student mentoring programs have become a cornerstone of New Hope Christian School.
 Veteran students ‘buddy up’ with new students to help them adjust to their new school and cultivate friendships.
-Seniors mentor all incoming freshmen to help them transition from junior high to high school.
-Students serving one another as teacher assistants, C.R.E.W. members, and in Student Government foster friendships that go beyond their years at New Hope.
+Seniors and juniors mentor all incoming freshmen to help them transition from junior high to high school.
+While participating in things like teacher assistant, tutor for an elementary student, a CREW or Student Government member, our students learn the value of serving others.

 We cordially invite you to call or visit us at any time.
 We would love to hear from you.

 Christ—Arming with the Gospel of Christ (Rom.
 1:16)

 Character—Arming with the righteousness of Christ (Phil.
 1:11, 3:9)